azure-devops/ci/smoke/test-runner/README.md

        --targetDir                  The directory to store all the geneated resources --artifactDir                The directory to store the build artifacts

-       --testConfigRepo             Repository URL for the test configs, default "https://github.com/azure-devops/ci.git" --testConfigBranch           Branch of the test configs, default "master" --testConfigRoot             Root directory for all the test configs, default "smoke/test-configs"
+       --testDataRepo               Repository URL for the test data, default "https://github.com/azure-devops/ci.git" --testDataBranch             Branch of the test data, default "master" --testDataRoot               Root directory for all the test data, default "smoke/test-data"

        --nsgAllowHost               Comma separated hosts that needs to be allowed for SSH access in the newly created Kubernetes master network security group